 Elmore Leonard answers questions about his writings, his films and the stars that made them a success.

-As a child, Elmore Leonard read about notorious criminals of the Great Depression in newspapers.
-He set out on a career as a writer of crime fiction, which includes "Get Shorty," "Out of Sight," and "Jackie Brown."
+A short biography of Elmore Leonard whose penchant for reading about notorious criminals of the Great Depression led him into crime fiction writing, including "Get Shorty," "Out of Sight," and "Jackie Brown."